-- a) 2005 Calculations based on Faber Maunsell Survey for 2005 (adjusted to eliminate "soil")1 see table - b) Reported by NWaRAWP in some years but no recent data . - c) Assumed to be all recycled slate waste but in some years, c20% was won as virgin slate, i.e. technically a primary aggregate.
-NWaRAWP Surveys. - d) Includes North Wales but mainly assumed to be mainly South Wales. - e) Total Wales figure was 70,000t; this is a partial figure for all Wales; it North Wales RAWP Survey 2003, but only includes local highway authority material, and not Transport Wales. - f) Understood to be nil but not reported; colliery spoil is however used not as an aggregate but in the production of cement at Padeswood Works. - ??
-Not known
+- a) 2005 Calculations based on Faber Maunsell Survey for 2005 (adjusted to eliminate "soil")1 see table 4. - b) reported by NWaRAWP in some years but no recent data . - c) assumed to be all recycled slate waste but in some years, c20% was won as virgin slate, i.e. technically a primary aggregate.
+NWaRAWP Surveys. - d) includes North Wales but mainly assumed to be mainly South Wales. - e) total Wales figure was 70,000t; this is a partial figure for all Wales and only includes local highway authority material, not Transport Wales; in the North Wales RAWP) Survey 2003, the figure was estimated to be c60,000t (including local authorities and Transport Wales). - f) understood to be nil but not reported; colliery spoil is however used not as an aggregate but in the production of cement at Padeswood Works. - ?? not known